We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 - Prepayments – If you aren’t careful, some lenders will charge for paying your debt ahead of schedule.
 Although the lender might tell you that your term is open-ended and early payments are penalty-free, the contract could stipulate fees for making larger payments, modifying your payment plan, or closing your account.

 Check out much you may end up paying on your mortgage prepayments.

-In reality, you are not obligated to purchase insurance for a personal loan.
+In reality, you are never obligated to purchase insurance for a personal loan.
 Plus, it’s illegal for a lender to ask for any kind of payment before you receive your loan funds.
 Always read the fine print and speak to a professional financial advisor before you give away any information to a lender that you think might not be trustworthy.

-2) APR Manipulation
+2) Misleading APR

 However, interest can be tallied up in several ways.
 If you go by the federally mandated calculation system, a 46% interest rate adds up to just under 60% APR.
 Sadly, these high rates, coupled with exorbitant fees and long repayment terms can mean you’ll pay more than half of your actual loan amount in interest alone.
 Even if you pay early, you might still be subject to a number of fees, which would simply balance out the equation.